Skip to content

 • South Burnett Regional Council.

-Prepared in partnership with local governments, local industries and the broader community, the Draft Wide Bay Burnett Regional Plan 2022 highlights the opportunities for the region over the next 25 years.
+Prepared in partnership with local governments, local industries and the broader community, it highlights the opportunities for the region over the next 25 years.

-The Draft Wide Bay Burnett Regional Plan 2022 has a strong focus on attracting and retaining people in the region, promoting workforce opportunities, enhancing the region’s existing economic strengths while growing emerging industries, and reinforcing the region’s positive reputation for liveability and community.
+The plan focuses on attracting and retaining people in the region, promoting workforce opportunities, enhancing the region’s existing economic strengths while nurturing emerging industries, and reinforcing the lifestyle this community enjoys.

 Frequently asked questions